 Timely warnings and communication are critical when there is an immediate threat to the health and safety of students, employees, and visitors on campus.
 The College relies on the PCT Alerts emergency notification system.
-This system includes multiple types of warning and communication devices, including text alert, voice over phone, computer monitor alert, audible external sirens, fire alarms, public address systems, email, radio and television station broadcasts, and LCD display screens located throughout campus.
+This system includes multiple types of warning and communication devices, including text alert, voice over phone, computer monitor alert, audible external sirens, fire alarms, public address systems, email, and LCD display screens located throughout campus.